neo4j/neo4j-dotnet-driver/README.md

 The driver currently exposes value types in the record all as `object`.
 The real types of the returned values are Cypher types.

-The mapping between Cypher types and the types used by this driver (to represent the same Cypher type) are listed in the table bellow.
+The mapping between Cypher types and the types used by this driver (to represent the Cypher type):

-| Cypher Type | Type used by this Driver
+| Cypher Type | Driver Type
 | ---: | :--- |
 | *null* | null |
 | List | IList< object > |